Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Basic Speedometers

-Speedometers can measure basic metrics like your current speed, average speed, ascent, descent, temperature, time, etc. Moreover, they are affordable (cost a few dozen of bucks) and easy to use.
+Speedometers can measure basic metrics like your current speed, average speed, ascent, descent, temperature, time, etc. Moreover, they are affordable (cost a few dozen bucks) and easy to use.

 When I started cycling, I used a speedometer with this basic info to know what distance I rode, my average speed, etc.